On this page:

-Incorporating your club is not compulsory.
-If you do incorporate, there are rules you must follow.
+Incorporating your club or community group is not compulsory.
+If you do incorporate, there are rules your club or community group must follow.

-Becoming an incorporated association is not suitable for organisations that are formed to, or operate mostly to, make a profit for their members.
+Becoming an incorporated association is not suitable for organisations that aim to make a profit for their members.
+The table will help you decide whether incorporating is the right option for you.

 Things to consider